OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_683.rst

 - `Fix error handling in OneFlow scaling operations <https://github.com/OpenNebula/one/issues/6545>`__.
 - `Fix inconsistency in CONTEXT->ETH* values <https://github.com/OpenNebula/one/issues/6552>`__.

+The following issues have been solved in the FireEdge Sunstone Web UI:

+- `Fix add 'EFI' firmware option <https://github.com/OpenNebula/one/issues/6417>`__.

 Also, the following issues have been backported in the FireEdge Sunstone Web UI:

 - `Implement Support Tab <https://github.com/OpenNebula/one/issues/5905>`__.